ruby-formatter/rufo/README.md

 As a reference, this was implemented in a similar fashion to [Crystal](https://github.com/crystal-lang/crystal)'s formatter.

+And as a side note, rufo has **no dependencies**.
+It only depends on `rspec` for tests, but that's it.
+That means it loads very fast (no need to read many Ruby files), and because `Ripper` is mostly written in C (uses Ruby's lexer and parser) it formats files pretty fast too.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.